tiann/KernelSU/website/docs/guide/installation.md

 Open the manager, click the installation icon in the upper right corner, and several options will appear:

 1. Select and patch a file; if your phone does not have root permissions, you can choose this option, and then select your official firmware, the manager will automatically patch it; you only need to flash this patched file to permanently obtain root permissions.
-2. Install directly; if your phone is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using `fastboot boot` KernelSU's GKI kernel to get temporary root and install the manager, and then use this option; this is also the main way to upgrade KernelSU;
+2. Install directly; if your phone is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using `fastboot boot` KernelSU's GKI kernel to get temporary root and install the manager, and then use this option; this is also the main way to upgrade KernelSU.
 3. Install to another partition; if your device supports A/B partition, you can choose this option, the manager will automatically patch the official firmware, and then install it to another partition; this method is suitable for devices after OTA, you can directly install it to another partition after OTA, and then restart the device.

 ### Use the command line